CrossPointAttack/CrossPoint-Attack/README.md

 ### Prerequisites

-To run our code, you will need Python3 and Jupyter installed on your computer.
+You will need Python3 and Jupyter installed on your computer to run our code.

 Please use pip3 to install the requirements: